gbrivate/sita.areo/README.md

 * Into the project root folder
 * ionic serve

+## Add platforms iOs and Android.
-## In case you want to add platforms iOS or Android, please, take a look at http://ionicframework.com/docs/cli/run.html
+* In case you want to add platforms iOS or Android, please, take a look at http://ionicframework.com/docs/cli/run.html

 That's it, for now.